 Board level temperature and voltage monitoring will be a requirement.
 The current L1Calo modules are monitored via CAN bus.
 The default ATCA monitoring and control path is via I2C links in zone 1.
-The backplane I2C link (IPMB) is connected to the IPMC DIMM.
-On L1Topo configured FPGAs can be monitored for die temperature and internal supply voltage.
+For L1Topo both monitoring paths are envisaged.
+The backplane I2C link (IPMB) is run via an IPMB compatible driver into the control CPLD.
+This CPLD is basically used for a further stage of routing only.
+The I2C controller can be located either in the control FPGA or inside a microcontroller located on the extension module.
+It will be possible to mount a CAN microcontroller on a future version of the extension module.
+The required connectivity is available on the mezzanine socket.
+Initially an FPGA based state machine will handle the I2C connection.
+On L1Topo only configured FPGAs can be monitored for die temperature and internal supply voltage.
 This is achieved by the use of their built-in system monitor.
-These measurements will be complemented by board-level monitoring points connected via I2C. ???
-A CAN microcontroller might be added on a future version of the extension module.
+These measurements might be complemented by board-level monitoring points, if required.